 However they are achieved, plant-rich diets are a compelling win-win for society.
 Eating with a lighter footprint reduces emissions, of course, but also tends to be healthier, leading to lower rates of chronic disease.
-Simultaneously, it does less damage to freshwater resources and ecosystems -for example, the forests bulldozed to make way for cattle ranching and the immense aquatic "dead zones" created by farm runoff.
+Simultaneously, it does less damage to freshwater resources and ecosystems-for example, the forests bulldozed to make way for cattle ranching and the immense aquatic "dead zones" created by farm runoff.
 With billions of animals currently raised on factory farms, reducing meat and dairy consumption reduces suffering that is well documented, often extreme, and commonly overlooked.
 Plant-based diets also open opportunities to preserve land that might otherwise go into livestock production and to engage current agricultural land in other, carbon-sequestering uses.
-As Zen master Thich Nhat Hanh has said, making the transition to a plant-based diet may well be the most effective way an individual can stop climate change.
-Recent research suggests he is right: Few climate solutions of this magnitude lie in the hands of individuals or are as close as the dinner plate. • and higher quantities of meat as economies grow.
+As Zen master Thich Nhat Hanh has said, making the transition to a plantbased diet may well be the most effective way an individual can stop climate change.
+Recent research suggests he is right: Few climate solutions of this magnitude lie in the hands of individuals or are as close as the dinner plate.

+IMPACT: Using country-level data from the Food and Agriculture Organization of the United Nations, we estimate the growth in global food consumption by 2050, assuming that lower-income countries will consume more food overall and higher quantities of meat as economies grow.
 If 50 percent of the world's population restricts their diet to a healthy 2,500 calories per day and reduces meat consumption overall, we estimate at least 26.7 gigatons of emissions could be avoided from dietary change alone.
 If avoided deforestation from land use change is included, an additional 39.3 gigatons of emissions could be avoided, making healthy, plant-rich diets one of the most impactful solutions at a total of 66 gigatons reduced.